 - More helpful team members become overloaded with work while others don’t offer to help at all

-- “Please” and “Thank you” are foreign concepts to some team members.
+- “Please” and “Thank you” are foreign concepts to your team members.

-The best teams I’ve worked in are those that share the workload, regardless of the role they play within the team.
-This promotes a collaborative atmosphere which can really motivate team members.
+The best teams I’ve led are those that share the workload, regardless of the role they play within the team.
+This promotes collaboration which can really motivate team members.

-You may have a problem with sharing workload if:
+Signs you might have a problem with work sharing

-- People are always saying things like “your job” or “your report” or “your deliverable” rather than taking a team view.
+- People are often saying things like “that’s your job” or “your work” rather than taking a team view.
 They are distancing themselves from responsibility and blame.
-You want “your deliverable” to become “our deliverable” or “our team’s deliverable”
+Ideally, you want “your work” to become “our work”.